jfsimon/RosettaBundle/README.md

 ------------------

-Full config example in YAML format:
+Full config example in YAML format (these are the default values):

     rosetta.config:
         translator: